Connecticut DUI Lawyer

-As any top Connecticut DUI/DWI attorney can tell you, a DUI / DWI arrest usually starts off one of two ways: you are either pulled over by the police, or you are involved in an accident.
+As any top Connecticut DUI/DWI attorney can tell you, a driving under the influence arrest usually starts off one of two ways: you are either pulled over by the police, or you are involved in an accident.
 In either case, the police will lean into your window closely to observe you as you are sitting in your driver’s seat.
 They will look to see if the key is in the ignition, of if you have a keyless ignition, whether your car is operating and running.
 They will also lean in to smell you and your breath for any evidence of alcohol consumption.
 They will then ask for your license and registration.
 While you are retrieving these documents, the police will carefully observe you to see whether you are shaky, fumbling for these documents, or otherwise appear unsteady and intoxicated.
-They will listen to your speech for additional clues of intoxication such as slurred words, mumbling or stuttering.
+They will listen to your speech for additional clues of intoxication such as slurred words, mumbling, or stuttering.
 At this point, you should speak slowly and, most importantly, respectfully to the police officers.
 These officers have the discretion to let you go with a warning so it can only help your cause if you are respectful and courteous.
 However, if they believe you may be intoxicated, they will then ask you to step outside of your car and ask you to perform the standardized “field sobriety tests.”

 If you fail one or more of the field sobriety tests, then the officer is permitted to find probable cause to arrest you for DUI/DWI.
 You will then be handcuffed and placed in a police car.
 Again, it is advisable that you remain calm and courteous during this process, as the police often tack on charges when DUI/DWI suspects become unruly, such as Interference with a Police Officer / Resisting Arrest, and Disorderly Conduct.